-Eisenhower Auditorium 800-ARTS-TIX or 814-863-0255 cpa.psu.edu
+Eisenhower Auditorium 814-863-0255

+cpa.psu.edu

 The Center for the Performing Arts presents artists from around the world.
-Performances take place at Eisenhower and Schwab Auditoriums.
-The center welcomes touring Broadway shows, classical and jazz musicians, circus shows, dance companies, world music artists, family productions, and more.
+Performances take place at Eisenhower and Schwab auditoriums.
+The center welcomes touring Broadway shows, musicians of various genres, circus shows, dance companies, family productions, and more.
 Tickets are discounted for University Park students.
+Because of the coronavirus pandemic, the center did not present performances at University Park in the 2020-21 season.
+Instead, an Up Close and Virtual series offered a mix of live and recorded performances online.
+The status of the pandemic will determine whether performances for 2021-22 will take place on campus, online, or through a mix of both.